RELIGION IN INDONESIA

 When Indonesia became independent in 1949 it was established as a secular state.
 After an election in 1955 a committee called the Konstituante was established to draft a new Constitution.
 Some Muslim groups pushed for having Islam made the state religion.
 Nationalists and Communists opposed the move.
 A tense situation was resolved when Sukarno disbanded the Konstituante and decreed a return to the 1945 Constitution.

-In the 1960s the Indonesia government attempted clamp down on animist and folk beleifs by abolishing all religions except for Islam, Hinduism, Buddhism and Christianity.
-Later Hindu-Balinese was added and lawyers for the Toraja and others ethnic religions argued that their religion was no different than Hindu-Balinese. ♧
+Following the suppression of the 1965 Communist coup, the New Order military regime banned Communism and mandated that all Indonesian citizens subscribe to a religion.
+As part of this the Indonesia government attempted clamp down on animist and folk belirfs by abolishing all religions except for Islam, Hinduism, Buddhism and Christianity.
+Later Hindu-Balinese was added and lawyers for the Toraja and others ethnic religions argued that their religion was no different than Hindu-Balinese.
+As a result of all this new converts to Islam in the 1970s were predominantly former 'atheists' (typically Communists), as well as indigenous tribal people.
+[Source: Budi Susanto, Worldmark Encyclopedia of Religious Practices, Thomson Gale, 2006]

 Kejawen—a Javanese spiritual teaching, which claims that all religions are good—was introduced by Suharto and helps explain how so many religions have managed to co-exist relatively peacefully in Indonesia.
 AFP reported: “Suharto's personal quirks have also had an influence on Indonesian life.
 Although a Muslim, Suharto's devotion to traditional pre-Islamic mysticism also influenced the national culture.
 His Javanese brand of synchretic Islam, popularly known as Kejawen, later was added to the list of five major religions then recognised by the state, but under a different name: Belief in God Almighty.
 Suharto's 1998 fall was quickly followed by a rise in more orthodox Islamic piety, but the supernatural still looms large — especially when it comes to talk of the ex-dictator himself.
 While many would see Suharto's team of doctors as the main reason for his survival so far, theories popular among millions of Indonesians include possession by black magic and his ownership of a Javanese royal family's sacred dagger.
 [Source: Aubrey Belford, AFP, January 14, 2008 /]